 Whether you’re a home owner or a renter, home security should always be front of mind.
 But depending on your circumstances, your security needs may be significantly different to others.

-Here are some expert tips to help make your home as secure as possible against intruders this yuletide season
+Here are some expert tips to help make your home as secure as possible against intruders as the yuletide season approaches.

 1. Re-key those locks